JonosGit/hsds/docs/kubernetes_install_azure.md

 10. Tag the docker image using the ACR scheme: `$ docker tag $ACRNAME.azurecr.io/hsds:v1`  where 82126fcb0658 is the docker image id, 12345678, is the AWS account id, us-west-2 is replaced by the region you will be installing to, and v1 is the version (update this everytime you will be deploying a new version of HSDS)
 11. Obtain the credentials to login to the AWS container registry: `$ az acr login --name $ACRNAME`.
 12. Push the image to Azure ACR: `$ docker push $ACRNAME.azurecr.io/hsds:v1`
 13. In k8s_deployment.yml, customize the values for AWS_S3_GATEWAY, AWS_REGION, BUCKET_NAME, LOG_LEVEL, SERVER_NAME, HSDS_ENDPOINT, GREETING, AZURE_CONNECTION_STRING and ABOUT based on the AWS region you will be deploying to and values desired for your installation.
-When deploying to azure you will also need to update the image: myacr.azurecr.io/hdfgroup/hsds:v1" to reflect the attached acr repository for deployment.
+Next update the image: myacr.azurecr.io/hdfgroup/hsds:v1" to reflect the attached acr repository for deployment.
 14. Apply the deployment: `$ kubectl apply -f k8s_deployment.yml`
 15. Verify that the HSDS pod is running: `$ kubectl get pods`.
 A pod with a name starting with hsds should be displayed with status as "Running".
 16. Tail the pod logs (`$ kubectl logs -f hsds-1234 sn`) till you see the line: `All nodes healthy, changing cluster state to READY` (requires log level be set to INFO or lower)